Takaaki-Saeki/ssl_speech_restoration/README.md

 ```
 For other options, refer to `train.py`.

+Note that you might need to tune some parameters for your own datasets.
+In our experiences, `learning_rate` and `beta` are cruicial parameters.
+For example, if the trianing is unstable, consider making `beta` smaller (e.b., `beta: 0.001`).

 ## Speech restoration
 To perform speech restoration of the test data, run the following command.
 ```shell